 U.S. Reps.
 Guy Reschenthaler (R-Pa.), Michael McCaul (R-Texas), and Denver Riggleman (R-Va.) introduced a proposal aimed at stopping the flow of U.S. investment funds into entities connected to the Chinese Communist Party.

-The measure, named the Protecting National Security in Financial Investment Act (H.R.
+, named the Protecting National Security in Financial Investment Act (H.R.
 8407), would require the Securities and Exchange Commission (SEC) to submit a report assessing whether investments in Chinese-linked companies placed on the U.S. entity list should be disclosed in accordance with securities laws.

-The entity list, administered and enforced by the Commerce Department’s Bureau of Industry and Security, names foreign companies considered to be posing a threat to the national security or foreign policy interests of the United States.
+, administered and enforced by the Commerce Department’s Bureau of Industry and Security, names foreign companies considered to be posing a threat to the national security or foreign policy interests of the United States.
 American firms are required to obtain a special government license before they can do business with companies on the list.

 The bill proposes that following the report, the SEC may establish regulations requiring financial institutions to disclose investments made in companies on the entity list in their annual reports.

 “The Chinese Communist Party and its companies are exploiting U.S. capital markets to covertly access investment dollars to fuel their malign activity,” McCaul said in a Sept.
-29 statement.
+29 statement

 “This legislation will provide the federal government with tools to target CCP malign efforts, protect hardworking Americans’ savings and investments, and deter financial flows to foreign companies that undermine our national security,” Reschenthaler added.